A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Evaluation

-We first aim at comparing the gas costs during the deployment (Version 1) and upgrades (Version 2 and 3) of the file notarization application implemented with the three different patterns.
-For the Classic and Proxy pattern, a new contract is deployed for each version.
-For the Proxy, the proxy pointer is updated in the smart contract implementation.
-For the Diamond pattern, in Version 2, only facet is changed and Version 3, all facets are changed.
-Figure \ref{fig:deployment-cost-pattern-version} presents the deployment costs, in gas units, of each version by pattern.
-The cost of deployment increases with each version, except for the Diamond pattern, where the initial cost of deployment is significant.
-In total, the classic pattern emerges requires 1,614,545 gas units, while the Proxy and Diamond patterns consume approximately 2.6 times more, with 4,343,104 and 4,123,977 gas units respectively.
+The primary aim is to compare the gas costs during the deployment (version 1) and upgrades (version 2 and 3) of the file notarization application implemented with the three different patterns.
+For the classic and proxy pattern, a new contract is deployed for each version.
+For the proxy, the proxy pointer is updated in the smart contract implementation.
+For the diamond pattern, in version 2, only facet is changed, and in version 3, all facets are changed.

+Figure~\ref{fig:deployment-cost-pattern-version} presents the deployment costs, in gas units, of each version by pattern.
+The cost of deployment increases with each version, except for the diamond pattern, where the initial cost of deployment is significant.
+In all, the classic pattern requires just 1,614,545 units of gas, while the proxy and diamond patterns consume around 2.6 times as much, at 4,343,104 and 4,123,977 units of gas respectively.
 The classic pattern appears the most gas efficient.
-The increased consumption at deployment of the Proxy and Diamond patterns relates to the need to deploy more contracts compared to the classic pattern: two for the Proxy pattern, and four for our example with the Diamond pattern.
+The increased consumption at deployment of the proxy and diamond patterns relates to the need to deploy more contracts compared to the classic pattern: two for the proxy pattern, and four for the diamond one.